 The Fund strives to keep the relevant production for the Fund equivalent to that produced on average in the Dutch mortgage market, subject to the Mortgage Loan Criteria.
-For new production, the manager may (temporarily) deviate from the allocation if this serves the interests of the Participants.
-Participants can request the Manager for an overview of the production allocation.
+For new production, the manager may (temporarily) deviate from the allocation, if this serves the interests of the Participants.
+Participants are informed about the allocation of the production during the annual meeting for participants.
 Liquid assets, ensuing from interest income or repayments on the mortgages, will also be present in the Fund.
 The liquid assets may be invested in Liquid Euro, which is also managed by the manager, or in another fund with a similar investment policy to be designated by the manager.